adulau/hack-lu-2019/talks/index.md

 With more than 20 years of experience in operational cybersecurity, Saâd is the head of CERT-EU and the leader of TheHive Project.
 He devoted the last eleven years of his professional life to incident response, digital forensics and what the cool kids call now cyber threat intelligence.
 Before joining CERT-EU, he built a CSIRT for a large multinational company, worked at CERT Société Générale and created CERT-BDF, the cyberdefence team of Banque de France, the French national central bank.
 A convinced retromodernist with a knack for individualistic altruism, he gave trainings, workshops and spoke at conferences such as Hack.lu, the FIRST conference, BSides Lisbon and NorthSec.
 He is also one of the organisers of the Botconf conference.

+## <a name="Snarf+it%21+Firmware+extraction+and+analysis+with+open+source+tools."></a>Snarf it!
+Firmware extraction and analysis with open source tools.
+by Pauline

+Problem statement: At the core of every IoT device is its firmware.
+Detailed security assessment of devices starts with obtaining a copy of the firmware.
+The firmware can then be statically analysed or dynamically.
+Several techniques exist for firmware extraction.
+My workshop takes participants through a low level firmware extraction process which is easy to perform and doesn’t require expensive hardware.

+### Bio: <a name="Pauline"></a>Pauline

+Being a professional analyst and linguist, hardware hacking is a way to escape and investigate low level stuff.

 ## <a name="Hacking+Bluetooth+Low+Energy+devices+with+Btlejack"></a>Hacking Bluetooth Low Energy devices with Btlejack
 by Damien Cauquil